qriosa/SParry/tutorials.md

 #### Function

-This function is an interface function of `SPoon`.
+This function is an interface function of `SParry`.
 Through this function, users can pass in their own graph data and some necessary parameters to calculate the shortest path of the graph.

 #### Structure